Royal Borough of Kensington and Chelsea: Places of worship

 It is home to a small Spanish and Portuguese synagogue, several mosques and the Sikh Central Gurudwara in Holland Park.
 There are two Armenian churches – Saint Sarkis Armenian Church and Church of Saint Yeghiche.
 Westminster Synagogue is also partially located in the borough.

+Immigration

+This list includes top-15 sources of immigration to Royal Borough of Kensington and Chelsea for 2021 census: